Viva La Muerte! Santa Muerte, Folk Saint and Holy Personification of Death, Healer and Protector

 - The Historical Count of Saint-Germaine: Elusive, Enigmatic and Eternal

 A shrine dedicated to Santa Muerte (©Toni François)

 As images of her shrines reduced to rubble flickered across my computer screen, I had an epiphany.
 My flagging passion for research on Guadalupe would be replaced by a quest to understand why the Mexican government had declared Santa Muerte a virtual enemy of the state.
-More broadly, I would seek to discover why in less than a decade devotion to her had grown so much that her popularity now eclipses every other saint in Mexico except Saint Jude, patron of lost causes and devotion to her is the fasting growing new religious movement in the Americas.
+More broadly, I would seek to discover why in less than a decade devotion to her had grown so much that her popularity now eclipses every other saint in Mexico except Saint Jude, patron of lost causes, and devotion to her is the fastest growing new religious movement in the Americas.
 Never one to balk at an epiphany, I turned my back on the Virgin and decided to stare Saint Death straight in the face.

 Saint Jude the Apostle procession. ( CC BY-SA 3.0 )

 Some readers will have come across the White Girl ( la Niña Blanca , another popular sobriquet) on trips to Mexico, while others will have encountered her in TV series, such as Breaking Bad or American Horror Story , or as votive candles in supermarkets in Los Angeles, Houston, New York, and other cities with large Mexican immigrant communities.
 But most, I suspect, are meeting the Godmother ( la Madrina, also a common moniker) for the first time.
 I ask those already familiar with her to bear with me as I briefly introduce her to who have not encountered Saint Death before.

 Offerings are placed at the feet of Santa Muerte (©Toni François)